Please note people under the age of 18 need parental consent to shoot at our club.

 Membership & Insurance:

-The ABA provides member to member public risk liability and personal accident insurance for all sanctioned club and ABA field activities.
+The TAA provides member to member public risk liability and personal accident insurance for all sanctioned club and TAA field activities.

 Southwest Bowmen is an Affiliated club which is involved in the promotion and development of our sport as well as seeking to provide a friendly and social atmosphere for the enjoy